-Precision studies were conducted using CLSI EP5-A guidelines81 with modifications based on CLSI EP18-A82 for unit-use devices.
-Results for within-run and total precision were determined using two levels of commercially available control materials and in the case of potassium two levels of plasma pools.
+Precision studies were conducted using CLSI EP5-A guidelines with modifications based on CLSI EP18-A for unit-use devices.
+Results for within-run and total precision were determined using two levels of commercially available control materials.
 The studies made use of multiple instruments.
-Two reagent disc lots were used for the electrolytes and one for c-reactive protein.
+Two reagent disc lots were used for the electrolytes and one for creactive protein.
 Creatine kinase, creatinine, glucose, sodium and urea nitrogen testing was performed at one site; potassium testing was performed at two sites over 20 days; c-reactive protein (serum 1, control 1 and control 2) testing was done at two sites over a period of five days.
 C-reactive protein serums 2 and 3 and plasmas 1 and 2 were done at one site over a period of five days.
-Potassium testing was conducted at a CLIA waived site making use of three analyzers, one lot of reagent discs, and two operators over five days.